712Vishal/SAIRAJ_BILLING/README.md

 ## License

-- All rights reserved and free software documentation are licensed under the MIT license that can be found in the LICENSE file at https
+- All rights reserved and free software documentation are licensed under the MIT license that can be found in the LICENSE file at https://github.com/712Vishal/SAIRAJ_BILLING/blob/main/sairaj_billing/sairaj_billing/LICENSE